conrad-krueger/Personal-Projects/Games/README.md

 python murderMystery.py

-Short: Play Murder Mystery where you and 9 other players (all computers) are assigned the roles of murderer (evil - kill all of the good team), detective (good- investigate players and reveals roles), doctor (good - prevents murders from occurring toward a selected player), and citizen (good - does nothing).
+Short: Play Murder Mystery where you and 9 other players (all computers) are assigned the roles of murderer (evil - kill all of the good team), detective (good- investigate players and reveal roles), doctor (good - prevents murders from occurring toward a selected player), and citizen (good - does nothing).
 Murderers must kill all of the good team, while the good team tries to vote out the murderers.

 Long: This game was inspired by the popular family game mafia where the mafia would "execute" a player every night and the players would